King Amedeo I of Spain, Duke of Aosta

 • Prince Umberto of Savoy-Aosta, Count of Salemi (1889 – 1918), unmarried, served in the Royal Italian Army during World War I; the official court bulletin recorded that he was killed in action, but apparently, he died from influenza

-Amedeo was married to his second wife for less than two years, dying from pneumonia in Turin, Italy on January 18, 1890, at the age of 44.
+Amedeo was married to his second wife for less than two years.
+He died from pneumonia in Turin, Italy on January 18, 1890, at the age of 44.
 He was buried at the Basilica of Superga near Turin, the traditional burial site of the House of Savoy.

 Basilica of Superga; Photo Credit – Wikipedia